Home / Career Guides / Underwriter

 What skills are necessary for an underwriter?

-Communication skills are vital, as they often work with various professionals, including brokers, risk and compliance officers, and claim handlers.
+Communication skills are vital, as they often work with various pros, including brokers, risk and compliance officers, and claim handlers.
 Proficiency in using underwriting software or other relevant computer systems is also beneficial.

 What are the typical duties of an underwriter?